Open-MBEE/exec-cameo-mdk/README.md

 Cameo MDK is a Java project that uses the [Gradle](https://gradle.org/) build tool.
 It can be imported as a Gradle project in IDEs like [IntelliJ](https://www.jetbrains.com/idea/) and [Eclipse](https://www.eclipse.org/ide/).

-## Common Tasks
+## Custom Build Profiles
-*Note starting in version 5.0 you will need to define a build profile (in `./buildProfiles`) which will house the classpath for your particular version of cameo.
-In order to retrieve this classpath, copy paste the CLASSPATH entry from your `${md.install.dir}/bin/(magicraw/csm/cea).properties` file.
-Copy the entire line into a new file and find replace the `\:` with `,` for more information refer to the existing `buildProfiles/opensource.properties`.
-Also, note that that profile should work for most 19.0sp3 installations.*
+Starting with version 5.0+ you will be able to define custom build profiles (in `./buildProfiles`) which will house the classpath and other variables previously managed by setting `-buildAccess=internal`.
+These profiles will allow customization based on your build process and for your particular version of Cameo.

+**NOTE:** By default build profiles are excluded from being committed to git by a `buildProfiles/.gitignore`

+### Create a new profile
+Create a new java properties file in `buildProfiles/<yourProfileName>.properties`.
+In order to use a custom profile to run any of the below commands.
+Use the command with `-PbuildProfile=<yourProfileName>`
+> For more examples of what properties are available in profiles see the example file in `buildProfiles/example.properties`

+### For users of non-standard cameo bundles
+To retrieve the classpath:
+1. Copy the CLASSPATH entry from your `${md.install.dir}/bin/(magicraw/csm/cea).properties` file.
+2. Paste the entire line into a new file and find replace the `\:` with `,` and set it equal to `classpath`
+3. Save this file to `buildProfiles/<yourProfileName>.properties`
+> This is only necessary for custom build repositories or non-SP3 builds, most users will not need to modify the classpath
+> and modification of the classpath is not necessary to use profiles!

+## Build
-In order to use your custom profile run any of the below commands with `-PbuildAccess=<yourProfileName>` otherwise it will default to using `opensource`.
+>In order to use a custom profile to run any of the below commands.
+Use the command with `-PbuildProfile=<yourProfileName>` otherwise it will
+>default to using `opensource`.

 * `./gradlew dependencies` will download all necessary dependencies.
 * `./gradlew assemble` will compile Cameo MDK from source.